liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 As with the other Liferay Atom collections that you've seen (Blogs, Web Content, and Documents and Media Files), Liferay's Documents and Media Folders Atom collection can be listed using the Atom protocol.
-E.g., if you're running Liferay locally, the URL for documents and media folders is
+For example, if you're running Liferay locally, the URL for documents and media folders is

     http://localhost:8080/api/atom/folders